mozilla/legal-docs/en/mozilla_vpn_tos.md

 ## You Must Be Eligible to Use the Service

 You must be in a country where the Service is available to download Mozilla VPN and use the Service.
-Currently, the Service is available in United States, Canada, United Kingdom, New Zealand, Germany, France, Singapore, and Malaysia.
+Currently, the Service is available in the United States, Canada, the United Kingdom, Germany, France, Italy, Spain, Belgium, Austria, Switzerland, Malaysia, New Zealand, and Singapore.
 A Firefox Account is required to use the Service.

 To create a Firefox Account, you will also need to agree to the [Terms of Service](https://www.mozilla.org/about/legal/terms/services/) and [Privacy Notice](https://www.mozilla.org/privacy/firefox/) for your Firefox Account.